Psalm 104 – LORD of All Creation

 b.
 Who makes His angels spirits, His ministers a flame of fire: God also rules over the angels, equipping and commissioning them as it pleases Him.

 i.
-Later, the writer of the Letter to the Hebrews quoted Psalm 104:4 and revealed that the His in that verse refers to the Messiah, Jesus Christ.
-This is evidence of the deity of Jesus the Messiah, because the angels belong to Him – they are His angels and His ministers.
+Later, the writer of Hebrews quoted Psalm verse 4 and revealed that the His in that verse refers to the Messiah, Jesus Christ (Hebrews 1:7).
+This confirms the deity of Jesus the Messiah, because the angels belong to Him – they are His angels and His ministers.

-3. (5-9) The power of God was evident at the flood and its aftermath.
+3. (5-9) The power of God evident at the flood and its aftermath.

 You who laid the foundations of the earth,